February 4, 2019

 The difference between dogs and cats…and other things!

-Try this game with your toddler: Ask her to put all her stuffed animals in one pile, all her blankets in another and all her toy cars in another.
+Try this game with your toddler: Ask her to put all her stuffed animals in one pile, all her blankets in another, and all her toy cars in another.
 Chances are, she’ll know exactly what to do!
 She’s understanding how some things are similar and how others are different.
-As she learns, notice how eager she is to share that knowledge to you!
+As she learns, notice how eager she is to share that knowledge with you!

 More or less.